Acmion/.NET-Standard-Atomic-File-Operations/README.md

 # .NET-Core-Atomic-File-Operations
-This library provides some .NET Core atomic file operations.
+This library provides some .NET Standard atomic file operations.

 When dealing with writing data to a disk several problems exist.
 The worst problems are caused by random power outages or random crashes,